CSCfi/csc-user-guide/docs/apps/julia.md

 -->

-### Changing Julia depot directory
+### Placing Julia depot directory
 The first directory on the julia depot path controls where Julia stores installed packages, compiled files, log files, and other depots.
-We can change it by prepending a new directory to `JULIA_DEPOT_PATH` environment variable.
+It is `$HOME/.julia` by default.

-By default, the first depot directory in the depot path is `$HOME/.julia`.
+The home directory has relatively small quota on Puhti, Mahti and LUMI.
-However, the home directory has quite small quota on Puhti, Mahti and LUMI.
+If you install large packages, we recommend placing the depot directory under Projappl to avoid running out of quota.
-Therefore, we recommend changing the directory to a directory under Projappl to avoid running out of quota because some packages install a large number of files.
+We can change the depot directory by prepending a new directory to `JULIA_DEPOT_PATH` environment variable.
-For example, we can use the following by replacing the `<project>` with your CSC project.
+For example, we can use the following by replacing the `<project>` with a CSC project.

 ```bash
 export JULIA_DEPOT_PATH="/projappl/<project>/$USER/.julia:$JULIA_DEPOT_PATH"